Tough Streets, Tough Schools, Tough Problems

 After bullying a girl who kills herself, her tormentors think about the consequences of their actions.

 If I Grow Up by Todd Strasser

-Growing up in the inner-city projects, DeShawn is reluctantly forced into the gang world by circumstances beyond his control.
+Growing up in the inner-city projects, DeShawn is reluctantly forced into the gang world.

 Illegal by Bettina Resrepo